Emericdefay/MAS-to-MBS/README.md

 - [ ] Change the arduino program construction : Make a serial reader
 - [ ] Describe the modules, never enough description
-- [ ] Optimize the arduino matricial usage
+- [ ] Optimize the arduino matricial usage, reducing the memory sued
 - [ ] Add the printer montage
 - [ ] Add pictures